dolanklock/revit-rooms-to-json/BLANK_README.md

    <img src="readme-images/pyrevit-step2.png">

-   Select "add folder" and navigate to where you saved the cloned repository.
+   Select "Add Folder" and navigate to where you saved the cloned repository.
 You should navigate to the directory just before the .extensions folder and select ok.
    You should see a folder path something like this *Make sure the path is to the directory just before the .extensions directory.
+Select "Save Settings and Reload"

    <img src="readme-images/pyrevit-step3.png" width=auto height="700">